-The committee's agendas and semi-annual reports will be posted on the AACC website.
-Minutes from meetings, assessment reports, program reviews, accreditation reports, scored rubrics, and other official records will be stored on the College's designated storage devices and in TaskStream, the College's assessment management system.
+The committee's agendas and semi-annual reports will be posted on the AAC website.
+Minutes from meetings, assessment reports, program reviews, accreditation reports, scored rubrics, and other official records will be stored on the College's designated storage devices.